 Apply the same thinking to the great red wines of Italy.
 Barolo, Amarone or Chianti with old Grana Padano or aged Fontina is sublime.

 Sauternes and Roquefort

-Roquefort is one of the world’s greatest blue cheeses, made since pre-Roman times and protected since 1925 – it was the first cheese to be protected by law.
+Roquefort is one of the world’s greatest blue cheeses.
+In 1925 it became the first cheese to be legally protected.
 Only those cheeses aged in the limestone caves of Roquefort-sur-Soulzon in southern France can be called Roquefort.
 The cheese uses unpasteurised ewe’s milk.
-It has veins of Penicillium Roqueforti; a blue mould is only found naturally in those caves.
-It has a slightly rancid smell and taste, a buttery texture and the blue veins provide a sharp contrast.
+It has veins of Penicillium Roqueforti.
+It’s a blue mould unique to those caves.
+It has a slightly rancid smell, and taste, a buttery texture and the blue veins provide a sharp contrast.
 The flavour intensifies to a salty finish, so matching it with Sauternes is a sweet/salt classic.
 The botrytised tangy sweetness of a good Sauternes melds effortlessly with the creamy salty blue.

 Sweet wines and blue cheese needn’t stop there, a good Stilton and Port is another effortless classic.
 And don’t overlook other Port-style wines such as Banyuls or Maury.
-Further afield, Australian “stickies” such as Rutherglen Muscat make a good match with blue cheese.
+Further afield, Australian “stickies” such as Rutherglen Muscat make a good match.
 Hungarian Tokaji is perhaps the only wine capable of standing up to Danish Blue.

 Experiment and enjoy!

 Find out more?
 Please read my review of the Oxford Companion to cheese.